Dugny

 Dugny (/fr/) is a commune in the northeastern suburbs of Paris, France.
 It is located 12.4 km from the centre of Paris.

 About a third of Le Bourget airport lies on the territory of the commune of Dugny, including its main terminal and the Musée de l'Air et de l'Espace (air and space museum).
 Nonetheless, the airport was named after the neighbouring commune of Le Bourget.

+Toponymy

+Dugny possibly derives from the Gallo-Roman personal name Dugennius, and means 'the estate of Dugennius.